-Figure 4-7 shows the bit format for indirect register [1].
+Figure 4-8 shows the bit format for indirect register [1].
 Table 4-18 describes the functions for indirect register [1].

-Bits Title Function ⟨0⟩ Unused Bit (1) Receive Overrun Error This bit is set if a receive overrun condition is detected.
+Table - Bits Title Function ⟨0 ⟩ Unused Bit ⟨1⟩ Receive Overrun Error This bit is set if a receive overrun condition is detected.
 This would occur if the synchronous interface could not process and direct memory access the received characters fast enough (because the synchronous interface was operating at too high a baud rate).
-The receive overrun bit is cleared by a Master Reset, INIT or by reading receiver error register bits (7:0).
-(2) Receive DMA Error This bit is set if the DMF32 UNIBUS controller either did not receive a SSYN at least 32 μ s after issuing a MSYN, or the controller could not become bus master for at least 32 μ s after having asserted BUS NPR.
+The receive overrun bit is cleared by a Master Reset, INIT or by reading receiver error register bits $\langle 7:0 \rangle$. ⟨2⟩ Receive DMA Error This bit is set if the DMF32 UNIBUS controller did not receive a SSYN at least 32 μs after issuing a MSYN.
 Setting this bit clears the receiver enable bit.
-This bit is cleared by a Master Reset or INIT, or by reading receiver error register bits $\langle 7:0 \rangle$. ⟨3⟩ Receive Block Check Character Error Bit (3) is asserted if the received message generates a block check error.
-This bit is cleared by a Master Reset, INIT, or by reading the receiver error register.
-4 > Receive Vertical Redundancy Check Error Bit $\langle 4 \rangle$ is used for byte-oriented protocols only.
+This bit is cleared by a Master Reset or INIT, or by reading receiver error register bits $\langle 7{:}0\rangle.$ ⟨3⟩ Receive Block Check Character Error Bit $\langle 3 \rangle$ is asserted if the received message generates a block check error.
+This bit is cleared by a Master Reset, INIT, or by reading the receiver error register. ⟨4⟩ Receive Vertical Redundancy Check Error Bit $\langle 4 \rangle$ is used for byte-oriented protocols only.
 This bit is asserted when the most recent character received has incorrect character parity.
-This bit is cleared by a Master Reset, INIT, or by reading the receiver error register. ⟨5⟩ Receive Abort Bit (5) is used only for bit-oriented protocols.
-The receive abort bit is set if an abort sequence (i.e., seven consecutive one bits) is received while receiver active bit (receives CSR bit (6)) is set.
-This bit is cleared by a Master Reset, INIT, or by reading receiver error register.
+This bit is cleared by a Master Reset, INIT, or by reading the receiver error register. ⟨5⟩ Receive Abort Bit $\langle 5 \rangle$ is used only for bit-oriented protocols.
+The receive abort bit is set if an abort sequence (i.e., seven consecutive one bits) is received while receiver active bit (receives CSR bit $\langle 6 \rangle$) is set.
+This bit is cleared by a Master Reset, INIT, or by reading receiver error register. ⟨6⟩ Receive Buffer Overflow This bit is set when the receive character count register counts to zero and the synchronous interface knows that there are still more bytes of the message to be received.
+For the DDCMP, SDLC, and HDLC protocols, the synchronous interface knows when the message is finished.
+For the GEN BYTE protocol, the synchronous interface does not know when the message is finished, except by examining the character count register.
+The GEN BYTE protocol is a byte-oriented synchronous transfer, in which the synchronous interface does not know what the specific protocol is.
+The receiver overflow bit is never set in the GEN BYTE mode.
+This bit is cleared by either a Master Reset, INIT, or by reading the receiver error register bits $\langle 7:0 \rangle$.